DavidHaighton/signalling/README.md

 ```

 This mode will take a digital input from pin 13 and relay it to pin 2 using a polling rate of 100ms while the digital inputs from pin 13 will also be relayed to pin 4 using an interupt.
-The interup signal should be faster than the polling.
+The interupt signal should be faster than the polling.

 Sample video avaible at https://github.com/jonmenard/SampleRTModel/blob/main/ReadMeFiles/AsynchrnousEventTest.mp4